 At face value, the prices look pretty similar.
 However, the regular admission price for the MET is the amount you will pay (plus a $1 fee per ticket) if you buy your ticket online.
 But don’t buy your ticket online!
 If you buy your ticket at the museum, you are actually able to name your own price.
 They will ask you how much you want to pay and it is fine to say something lower than the admission price.
-Also, I should mention that with your admission to the Met on 5th Avenue, you also get same day admission to the Met Breuer (closed on Monday) and the Met Cloisters.
+Also, I should mention that with your admission to the Met on 5th Avenue, you also get same-day admission to the Met Breuer (closed on Monday) and the Met Cloisters.

-For MOMA, every Friday evening, 4:00 pm–8:00 pm (and until 9:00 pm July 1–September 2), admission is free thanks to UNIQLO!
+The MOMA entrance fee is fixed and not a recommended price, but every Friday evening, 4:00 pm–8:00 pm (and until 9:00 pm July 1–September 2), admission is free thanks to UNIQLO!
 If you want to go to a MOMA free Friday, please go early as it is very popular and there will be a line.

 For me it’s a hard choice, I really love MOMA because my favorite type of art is modern, but the MET has so much to offer.

 Ok, so I want to hear your thoughts, the Metropolitan Museum of Art or MOMA, which one would you choose?